-- Social Security Card: The first step in doing a name change is to change your Social Security card.
+- Social Security Card: The first step in doing a legal name change is to update your Social Security card.
 Pick up Form SS-5 at any Social Security office.
 You can call the Social Security Administration at 1-800-772-1213 to request that a form be mailed to you, or you can download a copy of Form SS-5 on the SSA website.
 The Social Security office must see the certified copy of your marriage license, so it is a good idea to go to your local office in person.
 (Although the name change can be done by mail, your certified copy may not be mailed back to you.)

 - Bank Accounts: Take your marriage license and valid photo identification to banks, savings and loans institutions, and credit unions where you have accounts.

 - Credit Cards.
 Normally, a copy of your marriage license with a note is sufficient.
 You need to mail the information to the address the credit card company uses for correspondence.
 However, some credit card companies may be willing to change your name with a simple phone call to customer service.